NEMSLinux/nems-docs/docs/advanced/nems_php_agent.rst

 Why Use the NEMS PHP Server Agent
 ---------------------------------

 The NEMS PHP Server Agent is designed specifically to collect system data from a PHP server.
-Disk space and usage, memory size and usage, system load, etc. Unlike NRPE, the agent reports very specific data rather than running commands on your server.
+Disk space and usage, memory size and usage, system load, etc. Unlike NRPE, the agent reports very specific data rather than running remote commands on your server.
 This makes it easier to use on a public server where firewall rules might be too complex for novice sysadmins to make NRPE a safe option.
-The NEMS PHP Server Agent is safe out of the box, and incredibly easy to deploy: Just upload it to a public folder on your web server and point your check commands on your NEMS Server to the URL.
+The NEMS PHP Server Agent is designed to be safe out of the box, and incredibly easy to deploy: Just upload it to a public folder on your web server and point your check commands on your NEMS Server to the URL.

 Check Command Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~